Mironova Labs · Technical Resource

 - Degradation indicators: melting point shift, color change (e.g., Cu(TMHD)₂ transitions from deep blue/purple to faded green/brown), non-volatile residues during sublimation, or appearance of free TMHD-H peaks in ¹H NMR.

 - For comparison: (CpCH₃)₃Gd (a cyclopentadienyl Gd precursor) requires glovebox handling and inert loading.
-TMHD precursors do not.
+TMHD precursors tolerate brief ambient exposure, though inert storage is recommended for long-term quality.

 Delivery Methods